-a - Restatement of aggregate Revenue into Product Revenue and Services Revenue:
+- a Restatement of aggregate Revenue into Product Revenue and Services Revenue:

 The Company previously reported Revenue in the aggregate on the face of the statements of operations.
-The Company has restated the revenue amounts so that Product Revenue and Services Revenue are presented separately, consistent with the criteria set forth in Rule 5-03(b) of Regulation S-X.
+The Company has restated the revenue amounts so that Product Revenue and Services Revenue are presented separately, consistent with the criteria set forth in Rule 5-03(b) of Regulation S-X. - b Restatement of aggregate Cost of Sales into Product Cost of Sales and Services Cost of Sales:

-- Restatement of aggregate Cost of Sales into Product Cost of Sales and Services Cost of Sales: The Company previously reported Cost of Sales in the aggregate on the face of the statements of operations.
-The Company has restated the Cost of Sales amounts so that Product Cost of Sales and Services Cost of Sales are presented separately, consistent with the criteria set forth in Rule 5-03(b) of Regulation S-X. - c Restatement of warranty expense, warranty liability and revenue associated with non-separately priced warranties.
-The restatement resulted in an increase in Revenue and an increase in Cost of Sales by \$50,000.
-It also decreased deferred revenue and increased Other Current Liabilities by \$50,000.
+The Company previously reported Cost of Sales in the aggregate on the face of the statements of operations.
+The Company has restated the Cost of Sales amounts so that Product Cost of Sales and Services Cost of Sales are presented separately, consistent with the criteria set forth in Rule 5-03(b) of - c Restatement of warranty expense, warranty liability and revenue associated with non-separately priced warranties.
+The restatement resulted in an increase in Revenue and an increase in Cost of Sales by \$25,000 and \$75,000 for the three and six months ended June 30, 2005, respectively.
+It also decreased Deferred Revenue and increased Other Current Liabilities by \$25,000 and \$75,000 for the three and six months ended June 30, 2005, respectively.